 Any information provided to us in this section is for internal use only, for the purposes of tailoring services and improving the client experience, and is not sold or otherwise transferred externally.
 If in any case you wish to have your personal information deleted, please contact us at email@example.com.

 Customer Data and Content

-Our services engagement with our Customer may involve our Customer providing information about its own customers to us, which may include: names, customer ID, email address, address, phone, email, optional profile information and/or web-related event data (together, the "Customer Data").
-In addition, your or our Customer's use of one or more of our Systems and related services may involve providing content to us, which may include personal data relating to our Customer's customers or other individuals (for example, copies of emails sent to its customers and coupon codes) (together, the "Content").
+Our services engagement with our Clients may involve our Clients providing information about its own customers to us, which may include: names, customer ID, email address, address, phone, email, optional profile information and/or web-related event data (together, the "Customer Data").
+In addition, our Client's use of one or more of our Systems and related services may involve providing content to us, which may include personal data relating to our Client's clients or other individuals (for example, copies of emails sent to its customers and coupon codes) (together, the "Content").

-Shaw + Scott is a processor in respect of Customer Data and any personal information contained in the Content and we process such personal information in accordance with our Customer's instructions and the contract we have with our Customer.
+Shaw/Scott is a processor in respect of Customer Data alongside any personal information contained in the Content and we process such personal information in accordance with our Client's instructions, GDPR and/or other relevant regulatory requirements, and the contract we have with our Client.

-Shaw + Scott does not own or manage any of the Content that is inputted or uploaded by you for use within our Systems.
-If a customer of yours is requesting that their personal information be deleted, you will be able to manage the deletion from our Systems by (i) deleting the Content directly through the System user interface where applicable, (ii) deleting the record from the source that provides data to our Systems, and/or (iii) sending a request to firstname.lastname@example.org so that we may delete any historical data stored for that customer.
+Shaw/Scott does not own any of the Content that is input or uploaded by clients for use within our Systems.
+If a Client’s customer requests that their personal information be deleted, a right outlined by GDPR amongst other privacy regulations, clients will be able to manage the deletion from our Systems by (i) deleting the Content directly through the System user interface where applicable, (ii) deleting the record from the source that provides data to our Systems, and/or (iii) sending a request to firstname.lastname@example.org so that we may delete any historical data stored for that customer.

 Social Media Platforms